-neighborhood.
+The South Lake Union Discovery Center showcases the past, present, and future of Seattle’s South Lake Union neighborhood.
 Developed by Vulcan, Inc., a Paul G. Allen company, the 11,000-square-foot Center features state-of-the-art models and exhibits.

 In keeping with Vulcan’s eco-friendly goals for its 60 acres in the South Lake Union neighborhood, the Discovery Center was designed by architectural firm Miller/Hull to a high standard of environmental responsibility.
-Due to its innovative construction, the Center can even be disassembeled into four distinct sections and moved to a new site if necessary, making it truly a sustainable building.
+Due to its innovative construction, the Center can even be disassembeled into four distinct sections and moved to a new site if necessary, making it a truly sustainable building.